Friday, December 19, 2014

 Twelve Boats a Bobbing:

-I wonder if Santa Claus could fit one of these beauties in Lawrie's stocking?
+Could Santa Claus fit one of these beauties in Lawrie's stocking?

 Eleven

-Every business has their own colours to identify their area.
-Waiters will deliver food and drinks to the loungers allowing holiday travellers to just relax and enjoy the sun, sand and surf.
+Every business has its own colours to identify its area.
+Waiters will deliver food and drinks to the loungers, allowing holiday travellers to just relax and enjoy the sun, sand and surf.

 Lawrie tried to train me to do that at our casa.
 It didn't work out so well for him.